 SMALLER TRIBUTARIES & LOCAL STREAMS

 Good news!
-Every tributary in Star Valley that I know of is running clear to fairly clear right now.
+Every tributary in Star Valley that I know of is running clear right now.
 And the fishing on some of these little gems is excellent!
 I won't be naming any names of trib's here, but rest assured that if you pick one with fish in it, you will have success!
-All of the tributaries of the Greys River are running clear as well, with the exception of the Little Greys.
-If you like fishing tiny streams you should check some of these out, mainly because nobody else does.
+All of the tributaries of the Greys River are running clear as well, If you like fishing tiny streams you should check some of these out, mainly because nobody else does.

 I fished one last night for about 45 minutes and although I must have missed at least 2 dozen, I did land 8.
 The biggest was a respectable 17" and the majority of them were in the 12" range.
 I caught (or missed) all of them on my favorite stonefly pattern, the Double Decker Golden Stone.
 I'm sure that I could have done almost as well with a Circus Peanut, Perry's Bugmeister or any number of other stonefly patterns, but the fishing was so insane I didn't bother trying anything else out.